Here you can find a brief overview of my career and academic background.

 In January 2016 following my personal interest in Fluid Dynamics I contacted Dr. Mellado at the Max Planck Institute for Meteorology in Hamburg, who hired me as a scientific assistant in the department of Atmosphere and Turbulent Mixing Processes, where we work in the field of turbulence in the convective boundary layer.
 We derived results to recover the moisture scalar field by using a linear convination of the buoyancy and a second passive scalar field.
 The results are presented in the paper Moisture statistics in free convective boundary layers growing into linearly stratified atmospheres.

 I conluded my Master’s thesis in October 2016 on the topic differential-algebraic equations with an insight to differential-algebraic systems.
-Part of the thesis has become a paper which will be published soon.
+Part of the thesis has been published under the name of Constant-coefficient differential-algebraic operators and the Kronecker form.

 After finishing my Master’s degree I continued at the Universität Hamburg doing my Ph.D. in applied Mathematics under the supervision of Prof. Dr. Timo Reis, where I started in November 2016.
 The topic of my disertation is adaptive control for hyperbolic systems, and so far I have proved that the funnel controller is applicalble to infinite-dimensional port-Hamiltonian systems.